NordicESMhub/GEO4962/_episodes/12-clean.md

 A last section will appear on the same web page where you can choose how to upload your dataset.
 Click on "Project Area":
 ![](../../images/uploadnorStore.png)

 You will receive an email with some intructions to upload your dataset.
-The upload is initiated from the web interface and completed by running the command-line script "ArchiveDataset" on cruncher.norstore.uio.no.
+The upload is initiated from the web interface and completed by running the command-line script "ArchiveDataset" on login.nird.sigma2.no.
 Once archived and your post-processing and visualization are done, you can [delete](clean.html) all the files stored on the norStore project area.

-<font color="green">On norStore (cruncher.norstore.uio.no)</font>:`
+<font color="green">On norStore (login.nird.sigma2.no)</font>:`

 <pre>cd /projects/NS1000K/GEO4962/outputs/$USER/archive
 </pre>